RuleChecker is a static analyzer that automatically checks your C or C++ code

 - Customizable reports for documentation and certification purposes.

-- Optional integration with the runtime error analyzer Astrée
+- Seamless integration with the runtime error analyzer Astrée

 to guarantee zero false negatives and minimize false positives on semantical rules.

 Your usage of RuleChecker can be qualified according to DO-178B/C,

 ISO 26262, IEC-61508, EN-50128, IEC-60880, DO-333, IEC-60188, ISO 25119,

 the FDA Principles of Software Validation, and other safety standards.